The Cider Ride

 Frequently Asked Questions

-Yes!
-Signature events, like the Cider Ride, are the only rides we hold for WABA members that cost money.
+Because the Cider Ride is a fundraiser, there will be no refunds, exchanges or transfers for this event.
 All proceeds from this event benefit WABA and the work that we do to make bicycling safer and more fun in the region.
 Don’t know much about our work?
-Read about our advocacy, education, and outreach work.
+Read about our advocacy, education, and outreach work and keep up to date on our latest projects on our blog.

 Can I apply for a scholarship for this ride?